cptnbrando/get-it-goin/readme.md

 - Windows Telemetry, Bing integration, AI features like Windows Recall, and many more spyware features disabled
 - Disable Windows Update and other auto-update features that come default, as these overwrite our changes and can even add malware
 - Change various Windows settings to enhance privacy
-- Attack the registry, device manager (drivers), services, task scheduler, firewall, and control panel to minimize background services, cut the attack surface down, and turn Windows 11 into a lean mean silent fighting machine
+- Attack the registry, device manager (drivers), services, task scheduler, firewall, and control panel to minimize background services, cut the attack surface down, and turn Windows 11 into a lean mean silent machine
 - 0 to 1.
 Wipe ssd from bios, plug Win 11 install media and this project on a usb in, press play, and get back to where I like to be in 15 minutes or less automatically

 ## Tech